johnykvsky/dummygenerator/docs/howto.md

 ### How can I use EnumExtension

 Enum extension allows you to get random element or value from selected Enum object.
 It has two methods:
- * value(), that will get value from backed enums
+ * enumValue(), that will get value from backed enums
- * element(), that will get element from enum, it will be UnitEnum object
+ * enumElement(), that will get element from enum, it will be UnitEnum object

 For following enum: